 Rhubarb Crumble Ice Cream

-Tangy rhubarb puree and crunchy oaty crumble pieces rippled through an easy, egg-free vanilla ice cream.
+Tangy soft rhubarb and crunchy oaty crumble pieces rippled through an easy, egg-free vanilla ice cream.

 If you have an ice cream maker that needs the inner bowl freezing, remember to put it in the freezer the night before.
 The rhubarb puree and ice cream base can also be made the day before.